Guazabara9/cybernetic-systems-architecture/PROVENANCE.md

 This document describes the provenance and authority model for Cybernetic Systems Architecture (CSA).

+Forks, mirrors, or derivative repositories do not constitute canonical authority unless explicitly designated by the rights holder.

 ## Canonical authority
 The authoritative CSA canon is defined exclusively by DOI-archived releases on Zenodo.